thexavier666/collab/README.md

 ## To do
  * [To be done] Add support to work from another machine (very easy)
  * [Done] Kill the server running in the background nicely
- * [To be done] Integrate the hash function in the upload and download function
+ * [Done] Integrate the hash function in the upload and download function
  * [Done] Put the downloaded files in a separate folder so that these files are not hosted
- * [To be done] Fix the bug where remote downloads are not counted as uploads by the remote server
+ * [Done] Fix the bug where remote downloads are not counted as uploads by the remote server
- * [To be done] Data structure (Dictionary) of files downloaded at current node
+ * [Done] Data structure (Dictionary) of files downloaded at current node